citta-lab/react/README.md

 #### 9. Router ( Single Page Application )
 ------------------
+> Page are stalked on top of each other when we navigate between different pages, React router make use of this using it's `history` prop to allow us to achieve the same behavior as the native browser.

 [Single page apps in depth](http://singlepageappbook.com/goal.html) talks about SPA in details and React doesn't have this in built.
 So react training team has built a module which helps us achieve SPA in react apps. `React-Router` has been built for DOM and Native react application.
 Which is nothing but `<BrowserRouter/>` component implementation which leverages `history` library built by React training.

 >The three main building blocks of react router are `<BrowserRouter>` component which will wrap the entire application for routing, `<Link>` component to take user action and load appropriate url and finally `<Route>` component to load appropriate page based on user action done through <Link> component.